Home » Calendar » October in Barcelona: What to do + Weather and packing guide

 Festival Jazz Barcelona is the city’s oldest musical event, with over 50 editions.

-This festival fills different venues in the city with renowned jazz artists from all over the world, like singer Bebel Gilberto or pianist Kenny Barron.
+This festival fills different venues in the city with renowned jazz artists from all over the world, like singer António Zambujo or musician Mulatu Astatke.

 So, if you happen to be here in October and like to listen to live music, this is an excellent opportunity!
 Concerts happen every night in stunning locations like the Palau de la Música Catalana or the famous club Jamboree.

-Visit Barcelona’s landmarks for free during the 48 h Open House Barcelona (21st and 22nd of October)
+Visit Barcelona’s landmarks for free during the 48h Open House Barcelona (26th and 27th of October)

-48 h Open House Barcelona is Barcelona’s main architectural event, and it’s an initiative that started in 2010 to give the opportunity to understand and experience architecture in a unique way.
+48h Open House Barcelona is Barcelona’s main architectural event.
+It’s an initiative that started in 2010 to give the opportunity to understand and experience architecture in a unique way.

 You’ll come across churches, schools, sports centres, apartment blocks, libraries and restaurants in Barcelona and surrounding cities.
 Most are usually totally or partially inaccessible to the general public, so it can be your only chance to visit them!